iluwatar/java-design-patterns/private-class-data/README.md

 ## Intent of Private Class Data Design Pattern

-The Private Class Data design pattern aims to restrict access to the internal state of an object by providing controlled access through methods, thereby increasing security and reducing accidental data corruption.
+The Private Class Data design pattern in Java focuses on restricting access to the internal state of an object, enhancing security and reducing risks of data corruption through controlled method access.

 ## Detailed Explanation of Private Class Data Pattern with Real-World Examples